-This Annual Report on EEOC Developments—Fiscal Year 2015 (hereafter “Report”), our fifth annual Report, is designed as a comprehensive guide to significant EEOC developments over the past fiscal year.
-The Report does not merely summarize case law and litigation statistics, but also offers an analysis of what the EEOC has and has not accomplished, and the implications of those outcomes.
+This Annual Report on EEOC Developments—Fiscal Year 2016 (hereafter “Report”), our sixth annual Report, is designed as a comprehensive guide to significant EEOC developments over the past fiscal year.
+The Report does not merely summarize case law and litigation statistics, but also offers an analysis of the EEOC’s achievements and setbacks, and the implications of those outcomes.
 By focusing on key developments and anticipated trends, the Report provides employers with a roadmap to where the EEOC is headed in the year to come.

 This year’s Report is organized into the following sections:

 Part Three focuses on legislative and regulatory activity involving the EEOC.
-This chapter includes a discussion of agency initiatives beyond formal rule-making efforts, including the Commission’s issuance of both formal and informal guidance on a variety of contentious issues, and the holding of public meetings on several agency priorities.
+This chapter includes a discussion of not only formal rule-making efforts, but also informal guidance on a variety of new and evolving workplace concerns, and the holding of public meetings on several agency priorities.
 This chapter highlights recent and emerging trends at the agency level, as well as the Commission’s efforts to adhere to its Strategic Plan.
 References are made to more comprehensive Littler updates and/or reports for a more in-depth discussion of the topic, as applicable.

-Part Five of the Report focuses on FY 2015 litigation in which the EEOC was a party.
-This discussion is broken into several topic areas, including: (1) pleading deficiencies raised by employers; (2) statutes of limitations cases involving both pattern-or-practice and other types of claims; (3) the state of employer challenges based on the EEOC’s alleged failure to meet its conciliation obligations prior to filing suit following the U.S. Supreme Court’s decision in EEOC v.
-Mach Mining; (4) intervention-related issues, both when the EEOC attempts to enter a case through intervention and when third parties attempt to join as plaintiffs in EEOC-filed lawsuits; (5) class discovery issues in EEOC litigation, including the scope of discovery in class-based or pattern-or-practice cases, the use of experts, ESI, and discovery of EEOC-related documents; (6) general discovery issues involving both employers and the EEOC in litigation between the parties; (7) favorable and unfavorable summary judgment rulings and lessons learned; (8) trial-related issues; and (9) circumstances in which courts have awarded attorneys’ fees to prevailing parties.
+Part Five of the Report focuses on FY 2016 litigation in which the EEOC was a party.
+This discussion is broken into several topic areas, including: (1) pleading deficiencies raised by employers; (2) statutes of limitations cases involving both pattern-or-practice and other types of claims; (3) intervention-related issues, both when the EEOC attempts to enter a case through intervention and when third parties attempt to join as plaintiffs in EEOC-filed lawsuits; (4) class discovery issues in EEOC litigation, including bifurcation, identification of class members and/or communication with the class, and other discovery in pattern-or-practice litigation; (5) other critical issues in EEOC litigation, including reliance on experts, class litigation, and background check litigation; (6) general discovery issues involving both employers and the EEOC in litigation between the parties; (7) favorable and unfavorable summary judgment rulings and lessons learned; (8) trial-related issues; and (9) circumstances in which courts have awarded attorneys’ fees to prevailing parties.

 Appendices A-D are a useful resource that should be read in tandem with the Report.
 Appendix A includes summaries of significant EEOC consent decrees, conciliation agreements, judgments, and jury awards.
-Appendix B highlights appellate cases where the EEOC has filed an amicus or appellant brief in FY 2015.
-Appendix C includes information on select subpoena enforcement actions filed by the EEOC in FY 2015.
+Appendix B highlights appellate cases where the EEOC has filed an amicus or appellant brief, and decided appellate cases in FY 2016.
+Appendix C includes information on select subpoena enforcement actions filed by the EEOC in FY 2016.
 Finally, Appendix D highlights notable summary judgment decisions by claim type.

 We hope that this Report serves as a useful resource for employers in their EEO compliance activities and provides helpful guidance when faced with litigation involving the EEOC.